jweir/espubsub/README.md

 ESPubSub is a Go HTTP Handler which allows clients to subscribe to channels via **EventSource**.
 Event Source is a simple browser api for reading from a long poll connection.
-Allow common browsers, except IE and Android mobile, support it.
+All common browsers, except IE and Android mobile, support it.
 See the poyfills for unsupported browsers.

 Channels receive data (strings) via a Redis PUBLISH command.
 ESPubSub